async-labs/saas/README.md

   - keeping babel and webpack configurations under the hood,
   - striving to minimize number of configurations,
   - `withAuth` HOC to pass user prop and control user access to pages,
-  - `withLayout` HOC for shared layout and to pass additional data to pages,
-  - `withStore` HOC, developer-friendly state management with `MobX`,
   - HOC extensions `MyApp` and `MyDocument`
   - server-side rendering with `Material-UI`,
   - model-specific components in addition to common components.